Queen Sono

-Queen Sono is a South African crime drama streaming television series created by Kagiso Lediga that premiered on Netflix on February 28, 2020.
-The series stars Pearl Thusi, Vuyo Dabula, Sechaba Morojele, Chi Mhende, Loyiso Madinga, Rob van Vuuren, Kate Liquorish, Khathu Ramabulana, Enhle Maphumulo, Abigail Kubeka, Connie Chiume, Otto Nobela and James Ngcobo And Featuring Mario Diederiks.
+Queen Sono is a South African crime drama television series created by Kagiso Lediga that premiered on Netflix on February 28, 2020.
+The series stars Pearl Thusi, Vuyo Dabula, Sechaba Morojele, Chi Mhende, Loyiso Madinga, Rob van Vuuren, Kate Liquorish, Khathu Ramabulana, Enhle Maphumulo, Abigail Kubeka, Connie Chiume, Otto Nobela and James Ngcobo and features Mario Diederiks.
 It is Netflix's first African original series.

-Upon release, it received positive reviews by critics, who praised the direction, cinematography, action sequences and the performances, especially Thusi, Dabula and Kubeka, and referred to it as a "smashing good time."
+Upon release, it received positive reviews by critics, who praised the direction, cinematography, action sequences and performances.
 On April 28, 2020, Netflix renewed the series for a second season.
 However, on November 26, 2020, it was reported that Netflix had cancelled the series because of the production challenges brought on by the COVID-19 pandemic.

 Synopsis

 Queen Sono follows the story of a secret South African clandestine agent who tackles criminal operations while dealing with crises in her personal life.